 Our corporate headquarters are located in San Diego, California, where we currently lease approximately 63,667 square feet of office, laboratory and vivarium space.
 We use our corporate headquarters primarily for corporate, research, development, clinical, regulatory, manufacturing and quality functions.
 Our primary lease for this facility expires in January 2025, and our lease with respect to 31,628 square feet of such space expires in December 2022.
-In November 2019, we entered into an additional non-cancelable lease agreement for approximately 12,685 square feet of office and laboratory space, or the "permanent space," in San Diego, California, commencing on May 1, 2020 and expiring on December 31, 2021.
-The lease agreement includes a lease for approximately 5,749 feet of temporary office and laboratory space commencing on January 1, 2020 and expiring on the commencement date of the lease of the permanent space.
+We are subletting approximately 12,685 square feet of office and laboratory space in San Diego, California, which sublease expires on December 31, 2021.
+Additionally, we lease approximately 19,845 square feet of office and laboratory space in Ann Arbor, Michigan which expires in December 2026.
 We believe that our facilities are adequate to meet our current needs, and that suitable additional alternative spaces will be available in the future on commercially reasonable terms, if required.